-- Improve inventory turnover metrics – This KPI measures the number of times inventory has been sold and replace within a given timeframe.
-Low turnover indicates that the amount of stock is too high or the sales figures are too low.
-This number is calculated either by dividing the Cost of Goods Sold by Average Inventory levels or by dividing Sales by Inventory.
+- Improve inventory turnover metrics – This KPI measures the number of times inventory has been sold and replaced within a given timeframe.
+Low turnover indicates that stock levels are too high or sales figures are too low.

 - Increase Gross Margin Return on Investment – The GMROI metric determines the stock or inventory sales profitability figures after deducting the cost of the inventory from the total sales derived over a fixed period of time.
 This number helps determine whether your business is profitable or not.